A/N: Warning for more violence in this chapter.

 “Oh,” Gareth said, still not understanding.

 The rosanin were a class of individuals born with inexplicable abilities.
-Superstition used to say they were blessed by the Guardians, and even with all the scientific advancements of the last several hundred years, scientists had yet to come up with a better explanation.
+Common superstition used to say they were blessed by the Guardians, and even with all the scientific advancements of the last several hundred years, experts had yet to come up with a better explanation.
 Gareth didn’t know much about the rosanin—no one did.
 They tended to keep their abilities to themselves.

 The doctor smiled at him, used to this sort of confusion.
 “Our gifts vary, you know.
 Some have a knack for gambling, can see sound as color, read auras, or have perfect aim.
 Me, I find injuries—I can tell when something’s not as it should be, especially with human bodies.
 A lot of hospitals have someone like me on staff, especially in areas with high intake—it speeds up the process, saves everyone time.”

 “It sounds like you’ve had to make that speech before.”

 “Patients tend to be skeptical if I don’t,” the doctor said, expression tight.
 “As I said, none of your injuries require medical treatment, though I do suggest that you look at changing your diet or exercise routine—there’s a slightly concerning plaque buildup in your arteries.
 Nothing that can’t be fixed with a small lifestyle change.
 I recommend resting a few weeks until you’re healed.
 Ice your nose and eye for half an hour four times a day, if you can.”